MicrosoftDocs/cpp-docs.tr-tr/docs/extensions/delegate-cpp-component-extensions.md

 ## <a name="windows-runtime"></a>Windows Çalışma Zamanı

-C + +/ CX temsilciler aşağıdaki sözdizimini destekler.
+C++/CX temsilciler aşağıdaki sözdizimini destekler.

 ### <a name="syntax"></a>Sözdizimi